 Rajiv has a very broad background that spans wireless communication networks, data transmission, information theory, VLSI design and architecture, analog mixed-signal and RF circuit design, high-speed AD/DA data converters, speech image & video processing/compression and optics.

 Rajiv received his Ph.D. and Master's degrees from the University of Maryland, College Park and a Bachelor's degree from the Indian Institute of Technology, Delhi, all in electrical engineering.
 His thesis also contributed to V.34, the ITU voice-band modem international standard.
 He has coauthored the book "OFDMA Mobile Broadband Communications: A Systems Approach" with Dr. Junyi Li and Dr. Xinzhou Wu.
 He has 400 issued patents and more than 400 pending.
 Rajiv has won numerous industry awards.
 He was inducted to the Innovations Hall of Fame, University of Maryland, College Park, in 2006.
 In 2007 he received the IIT Delhi Distinguished Alumni Award and in 2013 the Distinguished Alumni Award from the EE Department, University of Maryland.
 He was awarded the IEEE Industrial Innovation Award in 2013.
 He received the 2018 Eduard Rhein Technology Award for pioneering work on fourth generation wireless systems.
 He has been awarded the IEEE 2020 Alexander Graham Bell Medal for contributions to cellular wireless data systems.
-Rajiv is a fellow of the IEEE.
+Rajiv is a fellow of the IEEE and a member of the National Academy of Engineering.

-Prior to Light, Prashant was VP of Applications & Services at DTS, Inc. He has previously held R&D leadership roles at Motorola.
+Prior to Light, Prashant was VP of Applications & Services at DTS, Inc. where he oversaw the delivery of hardware-optimized audio signal processing technologies for automotive, consumer, and professional licensees.
+He has previously held R&D leadership roles at Motorola delivering end-to-end solutions targeting enterprise, public safety, and consumer markets.
 Prashant received a B.S. in Computer Science and a M.S. in Product Development both from Northwestern University.

 Tom is Chief Financial Officer of Light.
 In his role as CFO, Tom is responsible for Light's finance, accounting and administrative operations, legal, human resources and investor relations.
 He brings to the company over thirty years of extensive financial and operations experience from various high technology software and services companies.

-Chris has been working in sales and marketing leadership roles in mobile computing since the Palm III launched (1998).
-Most recently he was EVP Global Sales & Marketing at EyeVerify (acquired by Alipay) and before that EVP Sales & Marketing at Vlingo (acquired by Nuance).
-Chris is also the founder of Barnett Strategies: barnettstrategies.com
+Chris has been a leader in enterprise sales and marketing for advanced technologies for 20 years.
+Most recently he was EVP Global Sales & Marketing at EyeVerify (acquired by Alibaba Group) and before that EVP Sales & Marketing at Vlingo (acquired by Nuance).
+He’s closed six and seven figure deals with over 200 major companies including Honda, GM, Apple, Google, Qualcomm and Microsoft.

 Sumit has worked in the imaging space for much of his career, having worked at GoPro, Apple and Foveon.
 Prior to joining Light, he was the VP of Software Engineering at Tetravue, a company developing a high definition flash LiDAR.
 At Light, he leads the Computational Imaging and Camera Systems teams.
 Sumit holds Ph.D. and Master’s degrees in Computer Science from Dartmouth College.